 Funding and financial support

-All full time further education students may apply online for financial support from the Residential and Discretionary Support Fund (including Free College Meals) for help towards the cost of attending College, this could include:
+All full-time further education students who are EEA Citizens and have been resident in England for 3 years may apply online for financial support from the Residential and Discretionary Learner Support Fund (including Free College Meals) for help towards the cost of attending College.

 - Essential clothing and equipment

 - Tuition fees

 - And even your food while you are at college

 Applications are considered on an individual basis and assessed using household income.

 If you are in receipt of benefits and your application is successful, you must advise the benefit agencies of the support you receive as this may affect your benefit eligibility.